jschol3s/portfolio/README.md

 # Welcome to the source code of my portfolio website!

+### This project isn't quite finished.
+I'm working on completing the initial page

+### visit experience, and the contact functionality.
+When you first visit the page

+### type 'welcome' and press enter.

 This was created using React and Remix.
 I had a ton of fun making it, and I'm happy with how it turned out!
 I thought it would be neat to try to recreate the style and functionality of the macOS terminal but